All My Heart

 All My Heart is the second international release by Japanese singer/songwriter Mari Hamada, released on August 4, 1994 in Asia by MCA Records.
 The album includes a duet version of "Fixing a Broken Heart" with Indecent Obsession.
-Some of the English songs are reworked versions of Hamada's hit singles from previous Japanese releases; in addition; some tracks were previously included in the European release of the 1993 album Introducing...
+Some of the English songs are reworked versions of Hamada's hit singles from previous Japanese releases; in addition; some tracks were previously included on the European release of the 1993 album Introducing...
 Mari Hamada.

-In Japan, selected songs from this album were released in Hamada's 2003 compilation Inclination II.
+In Japan, selected songs from this album were released on Hamada's 2003 compilation Inclination II.